vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

      - This is the port Viperviz is listening.

        You point your browser to this port.
 See :ref:`Your Solution Dashboard URL`
+   * - \-\-env CLIENTPORT
+     - Use this port if you are externally connecting to the TML/TSS solution using

+       REST API or gRPC clients.
+You will need this port in the `REST <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3b-i-rest-api-client>`_, and `gRPC <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3c-i-grpc-api-client>`_ clients.

+       This external port is used by `Viper binary <https://tml.readthedocs.io/en/latest/usage.html>`_: Viper will be listening on this port

+       for a connection as shown here: :ref:`Your Solution TML Binaries`

+       In the TMUX window **Viper-produce**: :ref:`Your Solution TMUX Windows`
    * - \-\-env  VIPERVIZPORT=--vipervizport--
      - This is the port Viperviz is listening in TSS.